ganeshpatil386386/Node_CRUD/readme.md

 - This application is functional CRUD app build using node, express, mongoDB and ejs.

-- Create - User can create user
+#### App Functionality

-- Read - User can read data
+Create - User can create user
-- Update - User can Update user info
+Read - User can read data
-- delete - user can delete user info
+Update - User can Update user info delete - user can delete user info

 ### How to setup project locally
 1. Install Project Depencied npm iinstall